 You have weighed the pros and cons of bulkhead seats, and still want to pick this controversial row for your next flight?
 How do you get bulkhead seats?

 Some airlines allow you to reserve a bulkhead seat in advance.
 To check where are exactly the bulkhead seats on the plane you are flying with, visit SeatGuru or SeatMaestro, online databases of aircraft seat maps.
-Just enter the name of your airline, date and number of your flight, and you will get an overview of the seating plan.
+Just enter the name of your airline, and the date and number of your flight, and you will get an overview of the seating plan.
 You can then check the feedback on bulkhead seats on the particular flight, and if you still want them, proceed with the online check-in on your airline’s website.

 In other cases, airlines will keep plane bulkhead seats until the flight day.
 You are advised to get to the airport two hours before your flight if you hope to get assigned the bulkhead seats.